-- 6.16 A sponsor wishing to add a site, exceptional arrangement or teaching partnership to its Tier 4 licence must apply to do so using the Sponsor Management System (SMS), in accordance with Document 2 of this guidance. - 6.17 UKVI will verify the application and the documents provided with it, especially if there are any reasonable doubts about them.
-UKVI may visit the sponsor
+- 6.18 A sponsor wishing to add a site, exceptional arrangement or teaching partnership to its Tier 4 licence must apply to do so using the Sponsor Management System (SMS), in accordance with Document 2 of this guidance. - 6.19 UKVI will verify the application and the documents provided with it, and may undertake further checks.
+For example, UKVI may visit the sponsor and/or the new site or partner and carry out compliance checks as part of the preassessment process.
+UKVI may also request further documents.
+To avoid unnecessary delays, it is recommended that the sponsor engages with UKVI

-- and/or the new site or partner and carry out compliance checks as part of the pre-assessment process.
-UKVI may also request further documents. - 6.18 Applications will be considered on a case by case basis.
-UKVI may refuse the application if: - the sponsor fails to provide the information required to reach a decision within 10 working days of UKVI's written request; - the application does not meet the criteria set out above; or - the sponsor or any of the sites or institutions involved in the teaching partnership or exceptional arrangement has failed to comply with the Immigration Rules or sponsor guidance in the past. - 6.19 Until the application has been granted, the sponsor may not: - assign CAS to Tier 4 students to be taught at the new site; - teach any Tier 4 students at the new site (unless this is under the transitional arrangements set out below); or - allow any of its Tier 4 students to study at the partner institution's site. - 6.20 If the application is granted, the sponsor must notify its Educational Oversight body, and comply with the Educational Oversight body's directions on any further action that may be necessary in order for it to maintain its Educational Oversight.
-Failure to do this or to update UKVI on steps being taken to comply with any direction by the Educational Oversight body will lead to the site (whether this falls under Table 1, 2 or 3) being removed from the Tier 4 sponsor's licence.
-The sponsor must ensure that any teaching partner, exceptional arrangement or site it wishes to add to its Tier 4 licence meets the Educational Oversight requirements set out in this guidance. - 6.21 For the avoidance of doubt, non-compliance with the Immigration Rules or sponsor guidance on any site will result in action against the sponsor and affect the whole Tier 4 licence, including all sites, exceptional arrangements and teaching partnerships listed on it.
+- at the earliest opportunity to ensure that the application is considered well in advance of the anticipated start date of the arrangement. - 6.20 Applications will be considered on a case by case basis.
+UKVI may refuse the application if: - the sponsor fails to provide the information required to reach a decision within 10 working days of UKVI's written request; - the application does not meet the criteria set out above; or - the sponsor or any of the sites or institutions involved in the teaching partnership or exceptional arrangement has failed to comply with the Immigration Rules or sponsor guidance in the past. - 6.21 Until the application has been granted, the sponsor may not: - assign CAS to Tier 4 students to be taught at the new site; - teach any Tier 4 students at the new site (unless this is under the transitional arrangements set out below); or - allow any of its Tier 4 students to study at the partner institution's site. - 6.22 If the application is granted, the sponsor must notify its Educational Oversight body, and comply with the Educational Oversight body's directions on any further action that may be necessary in order for it to maintain its Educational Oversight.
+Failure to do this or to update UKVI on steps being taken to comply with any direction by the Educational Oversight body will lead to the site (whether this falls under Table 1, 2 or 3) being removed from the Tier 4 sponsor's licence. - 6.23 For the avoidance of doubt, non-compliance with the Immigration Rules or sponsor guidance on any site will result in action against the sponsor and may affect the whole Tier 4 licence, including all sites, exceptional arrangements and teaching partnerships listed on it.